 Beware the kids standing around you, you’ll find your drop scones being snitched before you’re ready.
 I advise you to make at least double the mixture for a crowd.

-Here’s an article in the Chicago Tribune celebrating Queen Elizabeth’s Diamond Jubilee with recipes chronicling her rein, and containing a quote from a letter of Jan 24 1960 to President Dwight D Eisenhower – it reads:
+Here’s an article in the Chicago Tribune celebrating Queen Elizabeth’s Diamond Jubilee with recipes chronicling her reign, and containing a quote from a letter of Jan 24 1960 to President Dwight D Eisenhower – it reads:

 "Dear Mr. President, Seeing a picture of you in today's newspaper standing in front of a barbecue grilling quail, reminded me that I had never sent you the recipe of the drop scones which I promised you at Balmoral.
 I now hasten to do so, and I do hope you find them successful.
 Though the quantities are for 16 people, when there are fewer, I generally put in less flour and milk, but use the other ingredients as stated.
 I have also tried using golden syrup or Treacle instead of only sugar and that can be very good, too.
 I think the mixture needs a great deal of beating while making, and shouldn't stand about too long before cooking. …"